gerkenv/notes/git.md

 `git checkout -b [name]` - creates a new branch with a `name` and checks it out.
 `git branch -d [name]` - deletes a branch with a `name`.

+##### Garbage Collection
+If a branch is deleted and leaves some commits unreachable from existing branches, those commits will continue to be accessible by commit id, until Git’s garbage collection runs.
+This will happen automatically from time to time, unless you actively turn it off.
+You can also run this process manually with `git gc`.

 ##### Setting Up a Custom Editor
 * [Associating text editors with Git](https://help.github.com/articles/associating-text-editors-with-git/)